ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The final stage of processing adds additional modifiers to the chosen subject.
-Clarity performs a recursive depth-first search through the parse tree to capture all modifiers of the subject, any modifiers of the modifiers, etc.
+ClarityNLP performs a recursive depth-first search through the parse tree to capture all modifiers of the subject, any modifiers of the modifiers, etc.
 A depth-first search is needed to keep the modifiers in the proper word order as they are discovered.